EU vows to act if energy lines hit as firms ramp up security

 “All available information indicates those leaks are the result of a deliberate act,” EU foreign policy chief Josep Borrell said in a statement on behalf of the bloc's 27 members.
 “Any deliberate disruption of European energy infrastructure is utterly unacceptable and will be met with a robust and united response.”

-Some European leaders and experts pointed to possible sabotage given the energy standoff with Russia provoked by the war in Ukraine.
-The three leaks were reported on the Nord Stream 1 and 2 pipelines, which are filled with natural gas but aren't delivering the fuel to Europe.
+Some European leaders and experts pointed to possible sabotage given the energy standoff with Russia.
+The three leaks were reported on the Nord Stream 1 and 2 pipelines, which were filled with natural gas but were not delivering the fuel to Europe.

-The pipelines allow gas to be piped to Germany without transiting through Ukraine or Poland.
-The damage means that they are unlikely to be able to carry any gas to Europe this winter even if the political will to bring them online emerged, according to analysts.

 While it remains unknown who might be responsible for the damage, given its undersea location, Polish Foreign Minister Zbigniew Rau said Tuesday that the leaks could be part of Russia’s hybrid war on NATO.